 Police Officers and Detectives

 Police officers are the lowest-ranking members in a police department.
 Typical duties of officers include investigating suspicious activities in their assigned patrol area and responding to complaints from members of the community.
 Police officers may also help investigations by interviewing witnesses to a crime and gathering evidence.
 Detectives are police officers who have been promoted and assigned to a unit that investigates a specific type of crime.
-According to the U.S Bureau of Labor Statistics (BLS), in 2015, police and detectives earned an annual median salary of $60,270, while detectives and criminal investigators earned $77,210.
-The BLS predicts 4% employment growth for police and sheriff's patrol officers from 2014 through 2024, and it projects a 1% decline for detectives and criminal investigators during that same time.
+According to the U.S Bureau of Labor Statistics (BLS), in 2018, police and detectives earned an annual median salary of $63,380, while detectives and criminal investigators earned $81,920.
+The BLS predicts 5% employment growth for police and sheriff's patrol officers from 2018 through 2028, and it projects a 3% growth for detectives and criminal investigators during that same time.

 The education requirements for police officers vary among departments, but a high school diploma is the standard minimum.
 Police officer applicants usually must be 21 years old and pass physical and physiological screenings, written exams and a background check.
 Officers and detectives attend a police academy where they receive law enforcement training in areas including law, firearms, self-defense and report writing.
 Newly promoted detectives usually complete further training in general investigative techniques, such as interrogation procedures and fingerprint identification.
 Detectives also receive specialized training related to their field of investigation.